npmdoc-user/node-utility2/README.md

 - none

 #### change since d1a00ec8
+- add env var TRAVIS_REPO_CREATE_FORCE to force re-creation of npmdoc
-- add functions ajaxOnParallel and ajaxOnSeries
+- add optional commit-message for PUT and DELETE requests in github-crud
+- add package-description to apidoc
-- add shell-function shNpmdocRepoCreateAndPush to automate creation of npmdoc's
+- add shell-function shNpmdocRepoListCreate to automate creation of npmdoc's
 - merge function local.runIfTrue -> local.nop
 - shBuildPrint message for deprecate and publish operations
 - none